How to deal with material cost increases on fixed quotes

 Introduction

-The scale of the problem
+The Scale of the Problem

 A signed quote is legally binding.
 This means you're obligated to complete the work for the agreed amount unless specific conditions are met.
 However, there are strategies you can employ to protect your interests.

-Prevention strategies
+Prevention Strategies

 A key step is to include a materials cost variation clause in all future quotes.
 This clause allows for price adjustments if material costs significantly change after the quote is given.
+This proactive measure ensures that you have a legal basis to discuss potential adjustments with your clients, should market conditions change unexpectedly.

-How to write a variation clause
+How to Write a Variation Clause

 Your variation clause should clearly specify how and under what conditions the quoted price may change.
 Here's an example: